akhilvmjr64/Docker-compose-projects/drupal/drupal-mysql/README.md

 		2. settings.php
 	- Also give the write permissions to all for the settings.php
 	- You will find that all the errors are solved
+	- If your error is not solved check if you can get any solutions in INSTALL.txt
-	- After the complerion of the setup remove the write permissions for settings.php
+	- After the completion of the setup remove the write permissions for settings.php

 6. In the set up database section give thfolloning details
 	- select `MySQL`